Cosmic Baseball vs. Banana Ball: How Baseball’s New Wave Is Shaping the Future of the Game | MADE Baseball

 We’re developing ballplayers who:

-Whether it’s through private lessons, youth camps, or Hustle Ball classes, we combine fundamentals with energy and creativity.
-We’re not afraid to:
+Whether it’s through private baseball lessons, youth training programs, or Hustle Ball classes, we combine fundamentals with energy and creativity.

-If Banana Ball and Cosmic Baseball are changing the what, MADE is guiding the how.
+If Banana Ball and Cosmic Baseball are changing the what, MADE Baseball is guiding the how.

 The Bigger Picture: Baseball Is Evolving

-The old model isn’t working for every kid:
+The traditional model isn’t working for every kid:

 That’s why formats like Banana Ball and Cosmic Baseball matter.
 They reconnect baseball with its roots: fun, community, and creative expression.

-As Ray Ortega, former hitting coach of the Savannah Bananas, says — we’re entering a time where “coaches must lead with connection first.”
+As Ray Ortega, former hitting coach of the Savannah Bananas, puts it — coaches must lead with connection first.

-- ✅ Baseball should build people — not burn them out
+Baseball should build confidence, discipline, and joy — not burn kids out.

 Written by Coach Isaac Hess